Coulsdon North railway station

 A 1905 Railway Clearing House map of lines around Coulsdon North railway station.

 Coulsdon North is a closed railway station that served Coulsdon, Croydon, England, on the Brighton Main Line.

 Stoat's Nest

 The first station in Coulsdon was opened by the London and Brighton Railway on 12 July 1841, named after a nearby settlement.
 It stood approximately at the junction of present-day Windermere Road and Stoat's Nest Road.
 Nothing remains of this station today.
-It was one mile south of Godstone Road station (later called Caterham Junction and then Purley), and was the first station to serve Epsom Downs Racecourse, some 8 mi distant.
+It was one mile south of Godstone Road station (later called Caterham Junction and then Purley), and was the first station to serve Epsom Downs Racecourse, albeit a distant 8 mi away.
 It was in service until December 1856, when Godstone Road station reopened and the L&BR successor, the London Brighton and South Coast Railway (LB&SCR) had its own route from Croydon to Epsom.

 Opening

 The station was opened as "Stoats Nest and Cane Hill" on 5 November 1899 by the London, Brighton and South Coast Railway (LB&SCR).
 It took its name partly from the nearby Cane Hill asylum and partly from the nearby Stoats Nest village.
 The station kept its name until 1911 when it became known as "Coulsdon and Smitham Downs".

 The Coulsdon North station was built by the LB&SCR and opened simultaneously with the widening to four tracks south of South Croydon and the opening of the Quarry Line, a "fast track" route which enabled the LB&SCR's South Coast expresses to bypass the line through Redhill.
 At the time of the new Stoats Nest's opening, it was the second station operating in the area, Coulsdon South (then named "Coulsdon") having been opened by the SER on 1 October 1889.

 The LB&SCR equipped the new Stoats Nest station with four platforms: two on the Quarry Line and two terminal platforms with through access only to sidings beyond the station.
 It served as a through station for services from London Victoria to Brighton, as well as a terminus for services from Victoria via Streatham Common or Crystal Palace.
 The station also had a six-road carriage storage area just to its south.